rangv/MSReady2018/04DAIDP308/README.md

-Verify if temperature sensor module is deployed on the device by executing the following command in the SSH session:
+In about a minute, verify if temperature sensor module is deployed on the device by executing the following command in the SSH session:

 ```bash
 sudo iotedge list